xshyamx/hybrid_sdk/README.md

 In line #25, the 3rd argument to the instantiation method is the collection of services.
 Each service is a method which should return a value.

-The service method will be called whenever the SDK receives a service call from the Bot Designer.
+The service method will be called whenever the SDK receives a service call from the Bot.

+***Using the service in a bot***

-In the designer, the following piece of code will call the ```create_ticket``` service and get the response.
+In the designer, the following piece of code(inside a Javascript element) will call the ```create_ticket``` service and get the response.

 ```
 return HybridSDK.call(